+Bank acts as originator

-At 31 March 2016 R'million Traditional Synthetic Sub-total
+At 31 March 2016 R'million raditional Synthetic Sub-total

 Retail (total) - of which 1 428 - 1 428

-residential mortgage 1 428 1 428
+residential mortgage 1 428 - 1 428

-credit card
+credit card - -

 other retail exposures

 resecuritisation

 Wholesale (total) - of which

 loans to corporates

-commercial mortgage

-lease and receivables

-other wholesale

-resecuritisation

-The bank has only been involved in traditional securitisation schemes and none of the underlying assets or exposures relates to resecuritised assets.
+The group has only been involved in traditional securitisation schemes and none of the underlying assets or exposures relates to resecuritised assets.
 Exposures related to Fox Street 3, 4 and 5 special purposes institution (SPI) structures issued for purposes of the credit liquidity facility (CLF), are reported via the look-through approach as part of credit assets per the requirements of Banks Act guidance note 5 of 2015.

-Exposures where the bank has acted as the originator relates to retained positions of issued notes and first loss positions provided to the SPI structures.
+Exposures where the group has acted as the originator relates to retained positions of issued notes and first loss positions provided to the SPI structures.

-Securitisation exposures where the bank has acted as an investor are the investments positions purchased in third party deals.
+Securitisation exposures where the group has acted as an investor are the investments positions purchased in third party deals.

-Asset classes/rows reported above are classified based on the underlying exposure or security type.
+Asset classes/rows are classified based on the underlying exposure or security type.

-е f g i j k Bar nk acts as spon sor Bar nk acts as inves stor
+Banl acts as spons or Ban ks acts as inve stor

 Traditional Synthetic Sub-total Traditional Synthetic Sub-total

-2 576 2 576
+- 2 576 - 2 576

 - - 2 576 2 576

+- -

+- - -

+- - - -

+- - 1 187 - 1 187

+1 187 1 187

+- - - -

+- - -

--
+- - -